PdoyleC/PP2-Miscellaneous-Quiz/README.md

 - There are 10 questions that appeared randomly out of a totol of 40.
 - The players score is visible on the screen under the quiz.
-- There is a countdown timer which end the quiz after 60 seconds.
+- There is a countdown timer which end the quiz after 20 seconds if the question isn't answered,which appears after the start button is pressed.
+- There is a progress counter which appears after the start button is pressed.

 <details>
 <summary>Features Image</summary>